Explicit spectral gap estimates for the linearized Boltzmann operator modeling reactive gaseous mixtures: The reactive kinetic model

 Furthermore, we assume that for any $1\leq i\leq 4$

 \end{enumerate} Assumption (EL1) translates a micro-reversibility property for collisions.
-Assumption (EL2) is satisfied by a large class of physical models and it could be dismissed at the price of technicalities, so we chose to use it here for a sake of clarity.
-Assumption (EL3) holds for collision kernels describing interaction potentials which behave like Maxwell molecules or power-laws.
+Assumption (EL2) on the tensorised form of $B_{ij}$ is classical in both monospecies and multi-species settings (see \cite{BarMou,BriDau,DauJunMouZam,Mou1}) and holds for all collision kernels describing interaction potentials that behave like inverse-power laws.
+This hypothesis is used for a sake of simplicity and it could be weakened to consider upper and lower bounds on $B_{ij}$ by tensorial products of this kind.
+Dismissing this assumption completely would need to be compensated by the introduction of technical conditions on $B_{ij}$, to ensure the validity of the quantitative estimates on the spectral gap of the monospecies linearized Boltzmann operator derived in \cite{BarMou,Mou1}.
+Assumption (EL3) on the kinetic component is satisfied by Maxwell molecules ($\gamma = 0$), hard-potential ($0 < \gamma < 1$) and hard-sphere ($\gamma = 1$) collision kernels.
 The two conditions on $b_{ij}$ allow to ensure its integrability on the sphere and the positivity of such integral.
-Finally, the last assumption on $b_{ii}$ in (EL4) is satisfied by most physical models and is needed to recover a spectral gap for the linearized operator associated with $\mathbf{Q}^\EL$ \cite{Mou1, BriDau}.
+In particular, the upper bound on $b_{ij}$ is classical \cite{BouGrePavSal,BriDau,DauJunMouZam,Gra2,Mou1} and implies Grad's cutoff assumption.
+Finally, the last assumption on $b_{ii}$ in (EL4) is satisfied by all relevant physical models and is needed to recover a spectral gap for the linearized operator associated with $\mathbf{Q}^\EL$ \cite{BriDau,Mou1}.